Joako360/osm2city/doc/manual/parameters.rst

 FLAG_COLOUR_TEX                                 Boolean    False     Experimental code.
 If True then the texture and OSM tags can use
                                                                      colouring.
 For later versions of FlightGear (2019.x?).

-FLAG_STG_BUILDING_LIST                          Boolean    False     Experimental code.
-If True then some buildings use the Random Building
+FLAG_STG_BUILDING_LIST                          Boolean    False     If True then some buildings use the Random Building code in FlightGear instead
-                                                                     code in FlightGear instead of a building mesh.
+                                                                     of a building mesh, which reduces scenery size and can help with rendering performance.

 BUILDING_USE_SHARED_WORSHIP                     Boolean    False     Use a shared model for worship buildings instead of OSM floor plan and
                                                                      heuristics.
 The shared models will try to respect the type of building (e.g.